homan-uppu/writing/2-Essays/Winners take all.md

 Fair systems, such as a group of professional Chess players, will have unequal outcomes that look like a smooth [power law curve](https://en.wikipedia.org/wiki/Power_law).
 The curve is more extreme the more complex the game is, how quickly they make moves, and how long the game lasts.

 Complete equality is possible in a fair world, but only when the activity is simple (like Tic Tac Toe).
 No complex activity, in a fair world, will have completely equal outcomes.
-If it seems that there are completely equal outcomes for a complex game, you won't have to look far to find the one asshole that sits above everyone else (who within themselves have equal outcomes).
+If it seems that there are completely equal outcomes for a complex game, you won't have to look far to find the one that sits above everyone else (who within themselves have equal outcomes).

 Upward mobility will become more difficult in a fair, leveraged world because winners take all, and those not the best in what they do won't be able to contribute to the economy.
-Therefore you can't use difficulty of upward mobility to measure fairness in a system.
+Therefore you can't say a system is less fair because moving upwards is difficult.
 That's like saying Chess is unfair because I can't be as good as Magnus Carlsen.
-I probably wouldn't be as good as him no matter how much I train myself.
+I probably wouldn't be as good as him no matter how hard I trained.
 Life is not fair while the game can be.

 ---

-Inequality in ability is a function of complexity.
-The greater the complexity of a game, the more amplified the inequality in ability.

-The complexity of the games we play is a function of leverage.
-As leverage increases our activities become more complex.

-Leverage is a function of human progress.
-Every advancement: technology, human rights, medicine, policy, etc. pushes us towards a more leveraged and fair world in which leverage is distributed equally.
+The greater the complexity of a game, the greater the inequality in ability no matter how hard you train, and a greater gap between the best and the rest.
+The greater the leverage, the more complex the games we play, and the more disproportionately large outcomes for the same difference in ability due to greater compounding.
+A more fair world creates more players who increase rate of progress, which increases leverage.

-Fairness more accurately maps ability to outcomes.
-Winners take all.
+Winners will take all.

 ---